Mobile phone versionWhat is this?

 Sometimes, though not often, a thin foetal membrane (the amniotic sac) envelops or partly covers the baby at birth, especially in premature births.
 This membrane, called a caul, is harmless and easily removed by the midwife.

-Since the baby born in a caul has not drawn its first breath, there is no immediate danger of suffocation or drowning.
+Since the baby born in a caul has not drawn its first breath, there's no immediate danger of suffocation or drowning.
 Indeed, in medieval Europe, being born in a caul was a sign of good luck, especially against drowning.
 It is mentioned a couple of times in Grimms' Fairy Tales: The Devil with the Three Golden Hairs and Hans in luck.

 Return to Wedding veil page